-Elton John Cancels Las Vegas Shows After Falling ‘ Violently Ill’ With ‘Potentially Deadly’ Infection
+Elton John Cancels Las Vegas Shows After Falling ‘Violently Ill’ With ‘Potentially Deadly’ Infection

 — BBC Derby (@BBCDerby) April 25, 2017

 This is not the first time that Elton has been forced to cancel a show due to ill-health in the last few years.
-He cancelled a major concert in London’s Hyde Park in July 2013 after he went for an emergency surgery for appendicitis.
+Hcanceleded a major concert in London’s Hyde Park in July 2013 after he went for an emergency surgery for appendicitis.
 The star admitted in an interview with the Telegraph in 2013 that he dangerously delayed seeking medical attention because of his busy schedule at the time.
 When he finally sought treatment, he was shocked to learn that his pain was due to appendicitis.

 “I knew I was sick but I didn’t know I had such a dangerous thing inside of me until I had a scan, which was after nine shows, 24 flights and a summer ball.
 I could have easily died,” he said.